 Citation: Private First Class Desmond T. Doss, United States Army, Medical Detachment, 307th Infantry, 77th Infantry Division.
 Near Urasoe-Mura, Okinawa, Ryukyu Islands, 29 April – 21 May 1945.
 He was a company aid man when the 1st Battalion assaulted a jagged escarpment 400 feet high.
 As our troops gained the summit, a heavy concentration of artillery, mortar and machinegun fire crashed into them, inflicting approximately 75 casualties and driving the others back.
 Private First Class Doss refused to seek cover and remained in the fire-swept area with the many stricken, carrying them one by one to the edge of the escarpment and there lowering them on a rope-supported litter down the face of a cliff to friendly hands.
 On 2 May, he exposed himself to heavy rifle and mortar fire in rescuing a wounded man 200 yards forward of the lines on the same escarpment; and two days later he treated four men who had been cut down while assaulting a strongly defended cave, advancing through a shower of grenades to within eight yards of enemy forces in a cave’s mouth, where he dressed his comrades’ wounds before making four separate trips under fire to evacuate them to safety.
 On 5 May, he unhesitatingly braved enemy shelling and small arms fire to assist an artillery officer.
 He applied bandages, moved his patient to a spot that offered protection from small-arms fire and, while artillery and mortar shells fell close by, painstakingly administered plasma.
 Later that day, when an American was severely wounded by fire from a cave, Private First Class Doss crawled to him where he had fallen 25 feet from the enemy position, rendered aid, and carried him 100 yards to safety while continually exposed to enemy fire.
 On 21 May, in a night attack on high ground near Shuri, he remained in exposed territory while the rest of his company took cover, fearlessly risking the chance that he would be mistaken for an infiltrating Japanese and giving aid to the injured until he was himself seriously wounded in the legs by the explosion of a grenade.
 Rather than call another aid man from cover, he cared for his own injuries and waited five hours before litter bearers reached him and started carrying him to cover.
 The trio was caught in an enemy tank attack and Private First Class Doss, seeing a more critically wounded man nearby, crawled off the litter and directed the bearers to give their first attention to the other man.
 Awaiting the litter bearers’ return, he was again struck, this time suffering a compound fracture of one arm.
 With magnificent fortitude he bound a rifle stock to his shattered arm as a splint and then crawled 300 yards over rough terrain to the aid station.
 Through his outstanding bravery and unflinching determination in the face of desperately dangerous conditions Private First Class Doss saved the lives of many soldiers.
 His name became a symbol throughout the 77th Infantry Division for outstanding gallantry far above and beyond the call of duty.

-This Wiki chart depicts principal U.S. lines of advance during the Battle of Okinawa.
+This chart depicts principal U.S. lines of advance during the Battle of Okinawa.

 Exploring Hacksaw Ridge

 With the help of GPS, Evan located Hacksaw Ridge in a residential Naha suburb.
 It was only about a 15-minute drive from the center of the city.
 Our route brought us to the ridge from the north, the same general direction as the U. S. troops in 1945.
 Maeda Escarpment now looks like any other small hill.
-Towering shear cliffs depicted in the movie were nowhere to be found.
+Towering shear cliffs depicted in the movie are now covered by thick vegetation.
 There are no signs on the street marking the site and its historical significance.

-Before visiting I didn’t know that Maeda Escarpment is also the location of Urasoe Castle, which served as the capital of the medieval Okinawan principality of Chuzan prior to the unification of the island into the Ryuku Kingdom.
+Before visiting I didn’t know that Maeda Escarpment is also the location of Urasoe Castle.
+It served as the capital of the medieval Okinawan principality of Chuzan prior to the unification of the islands into the Ryuku Kingdom.
 Shuri Castle replaced Urasoe Castle as the seat of government.

-There is no charge to visit this site.
 We parked in one of the few on-street parking spots and looked for a way up.
 We reached the top by following a small road near the castle ruins.
-Visitors can also use narrow trails on the northern slope.
+There is no charge to visit this site.
+Visitors can also access the top via narrow trails on the northern slope.
 Getting on top only increased my curiosity.
 The ridge is several hundred yards long and runs roughly east and west.
 It is fairly flat on top.
-But at its widest point, Hacksaw Ridge is no more than 150 yards wide.
+At its widest point, Hacksaw Ridge is no more than 150 or so yards wide.